Doctoral Researchers

 Hoa Pham

-Young Vietnamese children’s identities construction through their personal stories in Vietnam and New Zealand
+Thesis: Young Vietnamese children’s identities construction through their personal stories in Vietnam and New Zealand

 Children are natural-born storytellers.
 Inside each child are many stories waiting to be told.
 Personal stories allow young children to have opportunities to construct and reconstruct themselves in different contexts.
 Little research has been done in multi-cultural contexts that has captured children’s spontaneous stories in diverse situations (i.e. self-talk, conversations in families and kindergartens).
 In this doctoral thesis, a multiple case-study design will be used to investigate 4-5-year-old-Vietnamese children’s identities construction through their storytelling processes in Vietnam and New Zealand.
 The research is driven by socio-cultural perspectives, developed by Bruner, Engel, and Vygotsky.
 The most crucial thing in research involving children is the lens by which the researcher positions children in project.
 In this study, a naturalist approach will be used to embark on a holistic adventure to listen to children’s voices in natural environments, capture the beauty of their personal stories, and understand the nature of their identities construction.
 Observation, informal conversations with young children, and interviews with parents and teachers will be used to gather data.
 The impact of contexts (i.e., cultural values, families, and early childhood education settings) on Vietnamese children’s identities construction will be explored.
 Miles, Huberman, and Saldana’s (2014) qualitative-data analysis will be used to analyse data.
-Findings are anticipated to enrich understanding of Vietnamese children’s identities and their narratives in two countries.
+Findings are anticipated to enrich understanding of Vietnamese children’s identities and their narratives in two countri

 Yingmin Wang

-“The unheard voices of children”: A study of young children’s revision in writing
+Thesis: “The unheard voices of children”: A study of young children’s revision in writing

 Writing, a powerful way for children to express their diverse voices, remains under-researched in literacy education.
 Children’s development of revision competencies in writing is crucial for two reasons.
 First, revision enables children to develop the metacognitive ability to understand tasks, evaluate discrepancies between intended and actual text, and engage in strategic decision making.
 Second, revision provides opportunities for children to establish authorship and to become writers.